Manatee Tours

 Yes, it is quite safe to swim with manatees.
 They are very gentle by nature and move slowly in the water, when not resting or sleeping on the bottom.
 Young manatees are interestingly curious and playful at heart.

-Where is the best place to swim with manatees?
+Where is the best place to go?

 Our Location